 When you add up Anti-fracking + anti-coal-and-oil + trade war + lockdown whiplash = perfect storm for UK energy consumers.

 This storm is centered on the natural gas market.
 But its impact quickly spreads to other markets.
 For example, fertilizer is made from natural gas.
 Fertilizer manufacturing plants are shutting down, as the price farmers are willing to pay for fertilizer does not afford them a profit at the price they must pay for natural gas.

 It gets worse.
 A byproduct of natural gas fertilizer production is carbon dioxide.
 CO2 is used in other parts of the food chain, including meat production and distribution of frozen food.

 Let’s drill into this one for a moment.
-When a commodity becomes scare, its price increases.
+When a commodity becomes scarce, its price increases.
 The rising price causes the marginal consumer to substitute another good or stop consuming altogether.
-The price keeps rising, until enough marginal consumers stop, that demand matches supply.
+The price keeps rising until enough marginal consumers stop, that demand matches supply.

 The marginal consumer is farmers, meat packers, and frozen food distributors.
 Food producers are the marginal consumers!

 As an aside—mostly, we want to focus on the monetary economics point, but this is too important to pass without comment—the stated premise of the environmental movement is to drive up the price of fossil fuels to reduce CO2 emissions (unrelated to CO2 used in food production).